 - Player vs Player (PvP)

 I’ll also teach you how to find games that fit into these categories.
 However, it’s important to note that these categories aren’t mutually exclusive.
-You can and almost certainly will come across games that include both PvE and PvP, for example.
+You can and almost certainly will come across games that include multiple styles.
 More on this below.